George S. Patton: World War I

 In August 1918, he was placed in charge of the U.S. 1st Provisional Tank Brigade (redesignated the 304th Tank Brigade on 6 November 1918).
-Patton's Light Tank Brigade was part of Colonel Samuel Rockenbach's Tank Corps, part of the American First Army.
+Patton's Light Tank Brigade was part of Colonel Samuel D. Rockenbach's Tank Corps, part of the American First Army.
 Personally overseeing the logistics of the tanks in their first combat use by U.S. forces, and reconnoitering the target area for their first attack himself, Patton ordered that no U.S. tank be surrendered.
 Patton commanded American-crewed Renault FT tanks at the Battle of Saint-Mihiel, leading the tanks from the front for much of their attack, which began on 12 September.
 He walked in front of the tanks into the German-held village of Essey, and rode on top of a tank during the attack into Pannes, seeking to inspire his men.

 While outside the village of Essey he had his first chance meeting with Brigadier General Douglas MacArthur, then commanding a brigade of the 42nd "Rainbow" Division, who, at just thirty-eight, was already one of the most highly decorated officers in the AEF, and with whom Patton would serve later in his career.

 Patton's brigade was then moved to support I Corps for the upcoming Meuse–Argonne offensive, which began on 26 September.
 He personally led a troop of tanks through thick fog as they advanced 5 mi into German lines.
 Around 09:00, Patton was wounded while leading six men and a tank in an attack on German machine guns near the town of Cheppy.
 His orderly, Private First Class Joe Angelo, saved Patton, for which he was later awarded the Distinguished Service Cross (DSC).
 Patton commanded the battle from a shell hole for another hour before being evacuated.
 Although the 35th Division (of which Patton's tank troop was a component) eventually captured Varennes, it did so with heavy losses.
 Trying to move his reserve tanks forward, Patton relates that he might have killed one of his own men, stating: "Some of my reserve tanks were stuck by some trenches.
 So I went back and made some Americans hiding in the trenches dig a passage.
 I think I killed one man here.
 He would not work so I hit him over the head with a shovel."